cogdog/dailyblank/README.md

 You can also find some long-winded code laden blog posts on the development http://cogdogblog.com/tag/dailyblank/

+## New Features
+* Response and visit counts tracked and displayed, shortcodes to display in pages/widgets (May 23, 2016)

 ## How to Install
 I will make the big leap in that you have a self hosted Wordpress site and can install themes.
 The Daily Blank is a child theme based on [Wordpress Bootstrap](https://github.com/320press/wordpress-bootstrap) (sadly no longer maintained, but it works solidly) I provide the one in this repository  I have used on all sites listed.